csoeller/pyme-install-docs/PYMEAcquire/conda-setup.md

 We prefer to use conda enviroments for acquisition and general PYME app use.
 This allows adding experimental configs without harming the current working setup etc.

 Installing environments accessible for all users with miniconda (or Anaconda in general) needs a little extra work.
-Windows file permissions will likely get into it as well...
+Windows file permissions get into it as well...

+## Additional packages for an acquisition system

+A number of extra modules are required for an acquisition system to talk to hardware modules.

+1. `pyserial` - serial communication to lasers, filterwheels etc. Installation: `conda install pyserial`
+2. `pywin32` - this one is required for the interface to the Nikon Ti.
+This may be already installed with `pyme-depends`, i.e. part of the basic PYME install on windows.
+CHECK...

 As a quick summary a terse sequence of commands that achieves a suitable install: